Meander: Governing physics

-Meanders are a result of the interaction of water flowing through a curved channel with the underlying river bed.
-This produces helicoidal flow, in which water moves from the outer to the inner bank along the river bed, then flows back to the outer bank near the surface of the river.
-This in turn increases carrying capacity for sediments on the outer bank and reduces it on the inner bank, so that sediments are eroded from the outer bank and redeposited on the inner bank of the next downstream meander.
+Meanders are a result of the interaction of water flowing through a curved channel with the underlying stream bed.
+This produces helicoidal flow, in which water moves from the outer to the inner bank along the bed, then flows back to the outer bank near the surface of the stream.
+This in turn increases carrying capacity for sediments on the outer bank and reduces it on the inner bank, so that sediments are eroded from the outer bank and deposited on the inner bank of the next downstream meander.

 When a fluid is introduced to an initially straight channel which then bends, the sidewalls induce a pressure gradient that causes the fluid to alter course and follow the bend.
 From here, two opposing processes occur: (1) irrotational flow and (2) secondary flow.
-For a river to meander, secondary flow must dominate.
+For a stream to meander, secondary flow must dominate.

 Irrotational flow: From Bernoulli's equations, high pressure results in low velocity.
-Therefore, in the absence of secondary flow we would expect low fluid velocity at the outside bend and high fluid velocity at the inside bend.
+Therefore, in the absence of secondary flow there is low fluid velocity at the outside bend and high fluid velocity at the inside bend.
 This classic fluid mechanics result is irrotational vortex flow.
-In the context of meandering rivers, its effects are dominated by those of secondary flow.
+In the context of meandering streams, its effects are dominated by those of secondary flow.

-Secondary flow: A force balance exists between pressure forces pointing to the inside bend of the river and centrifugal forces pointing to the outside bend of the river.
-In the context of meandering rivers, a boundary layer exists within the thin layer of fluid that interacts with the river bed.
+Secondary flow: A force balance exists between pressure forces pointing to the inside bend of the river and centrifugal forces pointing to the outside bend of the stream.
+In the context of meandering streams, a boundary layer exists within the thin layer of fluid that interacts with the stream bed.
 Inside that layer and following standard boundary-layer theory, the velocity of the fluid is effectively zero.
 Centrifugal force, which depends on velocity, is also therefore effectively zero.
 Pressure force, however, remains unaffected by the boundary layer.
-Therefore, within the boundary layer, pressure force dominates and fluid moves along the bottom of the river from the outside bend to the inside bend.
-This initiates helicoidal flow: Along the river bed, fluid roughly follows the curve of the channel but is also forced toward the inside bend; away from the river bed, fluid also roughly follows the curve of the channel but is forced, to some extent, from the inside to the outside bend.
+Therefore, within the boundary layer, pressure force dominates and fluid moves along the bottom of the stream from the outside bend to the inside bend.
+This initiates helicoidal flow: along the stream bed, fluid roughly follows the curve of the channel but is also forced toward the inside bend; away from the river bed, fluid also roughly follows the curve of the channel but is forced, to some extent, from the inside to the outside bend.

-The higher velocities at the outside bend lead to higher shear stresses and therefore result in erosion.
+The higher velocities at the outside bend lead to higher shear stresss and therefore result in erosion.
 Similarly, lower velocities at the inside bend cause lower shear stresses and deposition occurs.
-Thus meander bends erode at the outside bend, causing the river to becoming increasingly sinuous (until cutoff events occur).
+Thus meander bends erode at the outside bend, causing the stream to become increasingly sinuous (until cutoff events occur).
 Deposition at the inside bend occurs such that for most natural meandering rivers, the river width remains nearly constant, even as the river evolves.